Matthew Cooperman

-Matthew Cooperman is an American poet, critic and editor.
-He is the author of five full-length collections of poems, most recently Spool, winner of the New Measure Prize (Free Verse Editions/Parlor Press, 2016), Imago for the Fallen World (w/Marius Lehene, Jaded Ibis, 2013) and Still: of the Earth as the Ark which Does Not Move (Counterpath Press).
+Matthew Cooperman is an American poet, educator, editor, and ecocritic.
+He is the author of eight poetry collections, most recently the atmosphere is not a perfume it is odorless (Free Verse Editions/Parlor Press, 2024); Wonder About The (Middle Creek Publishing, 2023), winner of the Halcyon Prize; and NOS (disorder, not otherwise specified) (Futurepoem, 2018) which he wrote with fellow poet and life partner Aby Kaupang.
 Cooperman's first book, A Sacrificial Zinc, won the Lena Miles Wever-Todd Prize from Pleiades in 2001.